How To Deep Clean a Mattress Easily Using Baking Soda

 10. Vacuum again

 After drying, vacuum or scrub brush the mattress until there's no more residue.

-This mixture did the trick for my mattress - but if you have any tricky spots you can mix 1/4 cup hydrogen peroxide with 1 tbsp of dish soap & 1 tbsp of table salt.
-Spread on stain & let sit.
-Scrape off excess with WHITE rag dipped in hydrogen peroxide.
+This mixture did the trick for my mattress, but if you have any tricky mattress stains you can mix 1/4 cup of hydrogen peroxide with 1 tbsp of dish soap and 1 tbsp of table salt.
+Spread on the stain and let sit.
+Scrape off excess with a WHITE rag dipped in hydrogen peroxide.